myclabs/couscous-template/README.md

 ## Configuration

-Here are all the variables you can set:
+Here are all the variables you can set in your `couscous.yml`:

 ```yaml
 template: